-The access scheme is Direct-Sequence Code Division Multiple Access (DS-CDMA) with information either spread over approximately 5 MHz (FDD and 3.84 Mcps TDD) bandwidth, thus also often denoted as Wideband CDMA (WCDMA) due that nature. or 1.6MHz (1.28Mcps TDD), thus also often denoted as Narrowband CDMA.
+The access scheme is Direct-Sequence Code Division Multiple Access (DS-CDMA) with information either spread over approximately 5 MHz (FDD and 3.84 Mcps TDD) bandwidth, thus also often denoted as Wideband CDMA (WCDMA) due that nature, 10MHz (7.68 Mcps TDD) bandwidth, or 1.6MHz (1.28Mcps TDD), thus also often denoted as Narrowband CDMA.
 UTRA has two modes, FDD (Frequency Division Duplex) & TDD (Time Division Duplex), for operating with paired and unpaired bands respectively.
 The possibility to operate in either FDD or TDD mode allows for efficient utilisation of the available spectrum according to the frequency allocation in different regions.
 FDD and TDD modes are defined as follows:

-FDD: A duplex method whereby uplink and downlink transmissions use two separated radio frequencies.
+- FDD: A duplex method whereby uplink and downlink transmissions use two separated radio frequencies.
 In the FDD, each uplink and downlink uses the different frequency band.
-A pair of frequency bands which have specified separation shall be assigned for the system.

-TDD: A duplex method whereby uplink and downlink transmissions are carried over same radio frequency by using synchronised time intervals.
+A pair of frequency bands which have specified separation shall be assigned for the system. - TDD: A duplex method whereby uplink and downlink transmissions are carried over same radio frequency by using synchronised time intervals.
 In the TDD, time slots in a physical channel are divided into transmission and reception part.
 Information on uplink and downlink are transmitted reciprocally.

-UTRA TDD has two options, the 3.84Mcps option and the 1.28Mcps option.
+UTRA TDD has three options, the 3.84Mcps option and the 1.28Mcps option, the 7.68Mcps TDD option.
 In UTRA TDD there is TDMA component in the multiple access in addition to DS-CDMA.
-Thus the multiple access has been also often denoted as TDMA/CDMA due added TDMA nature.
+Thus the multiple access has been also often denoted as TDMA/CDMA due to the added TDMA nature.

 A 10 ms radio frame is divided into 15 slots (2560 chip/slot at the chip rate 3.84 Mcps).
 A physical channel is therefore defined as a code (or number of codes) and additionally in TDD mode the sequence of time slots completes the definition of a physical channel.
+In FDD, for HS-DSCH, E-DCH and associated signalling channels, 2ms sub-frames consisting of 3 slots are defined.

 The information rate of the channel varies with the symbol rate being derived from the 3.84 Mcps chip rate and the spreading factor.
-Spreading factors are from 256 to 4 with FDD uplink, from 512 to 4 with FDD downlink, and from 16 to 1 for TDD uplink and downlink.
-Thus the respective modulation symbol rates vary from 960 k symbols/s to 15 k symbols/s (7.5 k symbols/s) for FDD uplink (downlink), and for TDD the momentary modulation symbol rates shall vary from 3.84 M symbols/s to 240 k symbols/s.
+Spreading factors are from 256 to 2 with FDD uplink, from 512 to 4 with FDD downlink, and from 16 to 1 for TDD uplink and downlink.
+Thus the respective modulation symbol rates vary from 1920 k symbols/s to 15 k symbols/s (7.5 k symbols/s) for FDD uplink (downlink), and for TDD the momentary modulation symbol rates shall vary from 3.84 M symbols/s to 240 k symbols/s.